Updated: May 9, 2022 by Jennifer Munsell

 Male iguanas have distinct femoral pores.
 These look like large, pale scales on the inside of their thighs on their hind limbs.
 The femoral pores enlarge during mating season and secrete a waxy substance that contains pheromones that attract potential female mates.

 Female iguanas, as you’d imagine, do not have pronounced femoral pores.
 This is simply because they do not have a need for them.
-When looking at the hind limbs of a sexually mature iguana, it is very easy to see the difference between males and females.
+When looking at the hind legs of a sexually mature iguana, it is very easy to see the difference between males and females.

 Hemipenal Bulges